-Medications, You may check our Restricted Medications Chart (link to PDF doc.) to verify eligibility.
+Medications You may check our Restricted Medications Chart to verify eligibility.

-Travel to countries endemic for malaria.
+Travel to countries where malaria has been regularly found.
 If you traveled to Europe in the 80’s - 90’s, please check with the donor services staff.

-If you have been told that you cannot donate blood because your hemoglobin (iron count) is too low, you may try some of the items listed below to help increase your iron count.
+If you have been told that you cannot donate blood because your iron count is too low, you may try some of the items listed below to help increase your iron count.

 Grains - bread, tortillas, cooked cereal, dry cereal, English muffin